Fiori-Tracker/fioritracker.github.io/2007FPS01/inst/step-4.md

 Service should be enabled by making sure that the following sub-steps are completed:

-1. Runtime objects generation in transaction SEGW.
-Please follow those steps:
+1. Runtime objects generation in transaction SEGW

+To generate objects please follow those steps:

 1.1.
 Start transaction SEGW
 1.2.
 Using the menu Project > Open - Open project with the respective service with 'Service name'.